BrentAIICT/MSSA-SCA/ManagingGitRepo.md

 - Because all of the setup and permissions are now in place
 - Whenever you make changes to the Repo
 - You ONLY need to do the following to add commit and push the new changes
+- Here is the Git workflow:

 ```
+git pull --all

+Make your changes that are needed

 git add .
 git commit -m "A description of the change"
 git push --all